Samar Al-Bulushi

 Prior to pursuing my PhD, I worked for a number of international human rights organizations, including the Center for Economic and Social Rights, Parliamentarians for Global Action, and the International Center for Transitional Justice.
 I was also a co-producer and co-host of Afrobeat Radio and Global Movements, Urban Struggles at WBAI Pacifica Radio in New York City.

-I am a non-resident fellow at the Quincy Institute and previously served as a contributing editor at Africa is a Country.
+I am a non-resident fellow at the Quincy Institute, a fellow at Transition Security Project, and an affiliated researcher Security in Context; I also previously served as a contributing editor at Africa is a Country.
 I have published in a variety of public outlets on topics ranging from the International Criminal Court to the militarization of U.S. policy in Africa.

 Education